dougeby/IntuneDocs/intune/certficates-pfx-configure.md

   The NDES certificate connector also supports Federal Information Processing Standard (FIPS) mode.
 FIPS isn't required, but you can issue and revoke certificates when it's enabled.

-- **PFX Certificate Connector for Microsoft Intune**: If you plan to use S/MIME email encryption, use the Intune portal to download the **PFX Certificate Connector** for Microsoft Intune.
+- **Imported PFX Certificates Connector for Microsoft Intune**: If you plan to use S/MIME email encryption, use the Intune portal to download the connector for *Imported PFX certificates*.
 Go to **Device configuration** > **Certificate Connectors** > **Add**, and follow the *Steps to install connector for Imported PFX certificates*.
 Use the download link in the portal to start download of the installer **PfxCertificateConnectorBootstrapper.exe**.

   This connector handles requests for PFX files imported to Intune for S/MIME email encryption for a specific user.
   > [!NOTE]
-  > In January of 2019, The PFX certificate connector was updated with the capability to automatically update itself when new versions become available.
+  > The PFX certificate connector has the capability to automatically update itself when new versions become available.
 To use this capability, you must:
   > - Download and update the PFX Certificate Connector on your server.
   > - Open firewalls to allow the connector to reach **autoupdate.msappproxy.net** on port **443**.
-  >
-  > If you don't update your connector, or if you install the connector after January 2019 but don't provide firewall access, the connector won't automatically update when new versions are available.

 - **Windows Server**: You use a Windows Server to host: